jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ***[IMPORTANT] DO NOT HARDCODE YOUR API KEYS AND SECRETS IN BUILDSPEC.YML IF POSSIBLE***

-CloudGuard API key and secret that you've just generated need to be declared in buildspec.yml for SHIFTLEFT to use as credentials.
+CloudGuard API key and secret that you've just generated need to be declared in buildspec.yml and exported as variables for SHIFTLEFT to use as credentials.
 It's easier to just hard-code them in the buildspecs.yml in plain text.
 However, that is not in line with security best practices.
 You do not want these credentials to be clearly visible in buildspec.yml.
 (Think DevSecOps)

 So here is what we are gonna do (The secure way):

-* We'll store the CloudGuard API key and secret in AWS Systems Manager Parameter Store.
+* We'll store your CloudGuard API key and secret in AWS Systems Manager Parameter Store.
 We'll need to create two AWS SSM Parameters for "CHKP_CLOUDGUARD_ID" and "CHKP_CLOUDGUARD_SECRET".

 *  Then we'll add "ssm:GetParameter" in-line policy to the IAM role that's used by CodeBuild.

-*  We'll then instruct buildspec.yml to call the SSM parameters for CloudGuard API and Secrets (instead of hard-coded values).
+*  We'll then embed a couple of commands in buildspec.yml which calls AWS API to access SSM parameters for CloudGuard API key and secret (instead embedding of hard-coded values).

+> Note: You can also use AWS Secrets Manager to store credentials.

 ### Create SSM Parameters